 - Senior and less active: up to 2,000 calories daily

-- Typical adults: up to 2,200 calories daily
+- Typical adult: up to 2,200 calories daily

 Giant breeds have specific nutritional needs so you have to choose a reliable brand that offers a formula specifically made for them.
 Their accelerated growth rate makes them sensitive to nutrient and caloric imbalances, both deficiencies and excesses.
-The number one health issue related to rapid growth of giant breed puppies is Developmental Orthopaedic Disease (DOD).
+The number one health issue related to rapid growth of giant breed puppies is developmental orthopaedic disease (DOD).
 Owners need to do their research to avoid this as well as obesity and bloat.